Sleep is essential to our health.

 When asked if they’d experienced physical pain – either chronic or fleeting – in the last week, 57 percent of those surveyed said yes.
 And even fleeting pain led to worse sleep, a lower quality of life, and worse health.

 The health community has long understood that stress causes significant health problems, including headaches, muscle pain, chest pain, fatigue, stomach issues, anxiety, and depression.
-It’s also linked to over- or under-eating, drug and alcohol abuse, and even angry outbursts.
+It’s also linked to over- or under-eating, substance abuse, and even angry outbursts.

 Per the data, pain is also strongly connected to stress.
 In fact, 70 percent of respondents who had no pain in the past week also reported low or no stress, while only 20 percent of those with severe pain reported no or low stress.